Our go-tos for news and topics in government technology

 Not to be confused with GovTech, StateTech and its companion publications (BizTech, EdTech, FedTech, and HealthTech) are produced by CDW, an IT company focused on, you guessed it, government, business, education, and healthcare.

-This provides an insider perspective that encourages IT upgrades, for example What It Means to Deal with Outdated IT Infrastructure: From dropped calls to cyberattacks, legacy systems can seriously slow down the speed of government operations.
+The various outlets provide an insider perspective that encourages IT upgrades, for example What It Means to Deal with Outdated IT Infrastructure: From dropped calls to cyberattacks, legacy systems can seriously slow down the speed of government operations.

 They also showcase advances being made in state and local IT across the country, such as Kentucky’s New CIO Sets Out to Optimize State IT.